 46D.
 Pipelines

-(1) Regulations may provide for the licensing by the Chief Inspector of the construction of pipelines carrying dangerous goods or dangerous goods of a prescribed kind or in a prescribed quantity, and prohibiting the use of such a pipeline unless the pipeline is licensed in accordance with the regulations and prescribing or authorizing the Chief Inspector to determine, subject to the approval of the Minister, the fees payable in relation to the grant or renewal of a licence under this subsection.
+(1) Regulations may provide for the licensing by the Chief Inspector of the construction of pipelines carrying dangerous goods or dangerous goods of a prescribed kind or in a prescribed quantity, and prohibiting the use of such a pipeline unless the pipeline is licensed in accordance with the regulations and prescribing or authorising the Chief Inspector to determine, subject to the approval of the Minister, the fees payable in relation to the grant or renewal of a licence under this subsection.

 (2) The Chief Inspector may refuse to issue a licence for the purposes of subsection (1), or issue such a licence subject to such terms and conditions as he may see fit to impose, in the interests of public safety.